Philadelphia Foundation and Forman Arts Initiative partner to create the $3 million Art Works grant for artists in underserved communities

 Forman Arts Initiative and Philadelphia Foundation are partnering to create a grant that will be given to community-based organizations that support local artists in the city.

-The program is dedicated to providing financial support to Black, Indeginious, and people of color (BIPOC).
+The program is dedicated to providing financial support to Black, Indigenous, and people of color (BIPOC).

 The money will be an anchor for underserved communities that are inspired by the visual and performing arts.